MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Narrator view

 Hi!
 I'm Cam Soper, a content developer working with .NET at Microsoft.
-One of my favorite things about .NET is how it runs everywhere.
-Well, maybe not *everywhere*, but it does run on a wide variety of devices and operating systems.
+One of my favorite things about .NET is how it can run on a wide variety of devices, from tiny microcontrollers to powerful servers.

-In this series, I'm going to talk about using on common single-board computers, like Raspberry Pi and Hummingboard.
+In this series, I'm going to talk about using .NET on common single-board computers, like Raspberry Pi and Hummingboard.
 Since these devices are small and inexpensive, they're often used in Internet of Things scenarios.
 Raspberry Pi is the most ubiquitous, so I'll use Raspberry Pi these videos.

 In later videos. we'll look at how to deploy, run, and debug code in these environments.
 Then I'll show you how to use the .NET IoT Libraries to communicate with a variety of IoT devices, like sensors and displays.

-In this video, I'm going to start by showing you what you need to get started with .NET IoT on Raspberry Pi.
+Now I'm going to start by showing you what you need to get started with .NET IoT on Raspberry Pi.

 > Raspberry Pi view